elehcimd/stratosphere/README.md

 ## Latest updates

-* 24/04/2023 **The project wins a "Honorable Mention" on Bellingcat’s April 2023 Hackathon**: "The judges liked how it used existing workflows (navigating the web) to allow for knowledge extraction, even though its architecture is not easily accessible".
+* 24/04/2023 **The project wins a "Honorable Mention" at Bellingcat’s April 2023 Hackathon**: "The judges liked how it used existing workflows (navigating the web) to allow for knowledge extraction, even though its architecture is not easily accessible".

 Team members: